qualisign/optipulse.github.io/whitepaper.md

     -   4. web3.js
     -   5. web3<sub>extended</sub>.js
     -   6. CJDNS, for ad-hoc routing
-    -   7. Clojure, for interfacing with device OS (using Trickle <https://github.com/mariusae/trickle> or similar command line tools)
+    -   7. Clojure, for interfacing with device OS (using Trickle )
     -   8. a modern web browser

 2. Instructions: